-For more information about the Lawrence Union Free School District and the latest District news, please visit www.lawrence.org.
+To learn more about Lawrence Union Free School District and its schools, visit the District website at https://www.lawrence.org/.